rcruz04/configure-ad/README.md

 </p>
   <h3>Login in as jane doe</h3>
 <p>
-When prompted to log in, log in as jane doe using the credentals we made earlier.
+When prompted to log in, login as jane doe using the credentials we made earlier.
 We will have to restart for the change to take effect.
 </p>
 <br />